 All of our staff are fully trained, uniformed and experienced but most of all they are friendly and happy to help.
 Our fleet of vans are fully equipped with transit blankets, sofa covers, ties, a skate and a full tool kit.

-All moves with Big Red can be covered with liability insurance.
-As Members of the National Guild of Removers we follow their Code of Practice and you can be assured that Big Red will give you the best removals service in Hampton Hill.
+All removals and storage with Big Red have a range of liability cover values available.
+We follow the standard accredited codes of practice and you can be assured that Big Red will give you the best removals service in Hampton Hill postcode.

 Whatever other stresses you have with your move, you can rely on Big Red to ensure that, from start to finish, the removal process is not one of them.
 Call the Hampton Hill removals specialists now on 0207 228 7651.

 Most of the roads around Hampton Hill are controlled parking, and either parking suspensions or dispensations are required.
 For larger Removals in Hampton Hill a parking suspension is a necessity.
 The suspension has to be booked 7 working days in advance of the required date.
 These are booked with Richmond council online.
 For smaller Hampton Hill removals, using vans, we can load and unload for short periods on single yellow lines.
 Otherwise a dispensation would need to be booked, if we are packing and Hampton Hill flat moving.

 For parking and other council information please click here Richmond Council.

 A Little Bit About Hampton Hill

 Known long ago as ‘New Hampton’ the history really commences from the coming in to operation of the Enclosure Act of 1811, when The Common was parcelled out amongst the local property holders, and the various allotments enclosed.
 Before enclosure “The Common” was a place of furze, briers and heather, used by Hamptonians to graze cattle and cut brushwood for fuel.